m-a-g-a/Julia-for-Dynamic-Systems/README.md

-# Sloshing and Parametric Ressonance
+# JULIA for Dynamical Systems

+Dynamical Systems simulation and analysis made with Julia programming language

-To Read about this work and how to cite it:
+## To Read about this work and how to cite it:

 [1.Slosh and Parametric Ressonance](https://github.com/m-a-g-a/Julia-for-Dynamic-Systems/blob/main/1-Slosh-and-Parametric-Ressonance.ipynb)